AugustoBernardes/Company-Sistem-Crud/README.md

 ```

 # Observation
-  Fist of all the CSS is not to good because i wasn't wanting expend too much time making the Front-End i prefer the Back-End,
+  First of all the CSS is not to good because i wasn't wanting expend too much time making the Front-End i prefer the Back-End,
-  because this the mobile version can show some problems.
+  because this the mobile version can show some problems.\
-  -
-  Change the file(.env_sample) to .env, and complete using your own data.
+  Change the file(.env_sample) to .env, and complete using your own data.\
-  -
-  Nodemon it's not you can change the start script to (node app.js)
+  Nodemon it's not you can change the start script to (node app.js)\
-  -
-  And check if you have [Node](https://nodejs.org/en/).\
+  And check if you have [Node](https://nodejs.org/en/).

 # Design